“No, It’s not funny!” Jessica’s lips were like an old newspaper that had been used to sell Akara.

 It is not that I love to prank people, I just felt like it was a perfect day to look for trouble.
 Our actions, however, backfired — we were running late for school and we could not go because Jessica had to clean up the mess we caused before we set out together.

 “Do you know what is time?!”
 Mum asked, “What is you still do here?
 Ehn?
 Don’t you know you have late for school?”

 Mum was different from the rest of us, and it was not just her level of education, she was fat and huge.
 She often punished any of us for grave wrongdoing by folding our thin frameworks into the pot-like hollow of the black armed chair — the sunken chair with peeling leather coating — and using her buttocks as our cover just the way mother hens do.
 I’ve been sat on before.
 All three of us have been mum’s chair.
 And she could easily capture us no matter how fast we ran — I wonder if she was the Sports Prefect during her school days.
-I had to scrape off that thought because, according to her, her formal education ended in primary 4 before she went to serve as a salesgirl at Balogun market for her aunty for years.
-Sometimes, she drummed on our head with whatever we nearby.
+I had to scrape off that thought because, according to her, her formal education ended in primary 4 before she served as a salesgirl at Balogun market for her aunty for years.
+Sometimes, she drummed on our heads with whatever we were nearby.
 And when there was nothing, her large palm sufficed.

-Everyone was at alert.
+Everyone was alert.
 Mum spotted the eggshells in my hand.
 And so, I, alone, became the reason everyone was going late to school.